Unity-Technologies/ml-agents/docs/Training-SAC.md

 replay buffer, and using this mini batch to update the models.
 Typically, this should be greater than 1.
 Note that setting `steps_per_update` lower will improve sample efficiency (reduce the number of steps required to train) but increase the CPU time spent performing updates.
-For most environments where steps are fairly fast (e.g. our example environments) `steps_per_update` equals the number of agents in the scene is a good balance.
+For most environments where steps are fairly fast (e.g. our example environments) `steps_per_update` equal to the number of agents in the scene is a good balance.
 For slow environments (steps take 0.1 seconds or more) reducing `steps_per_update` may improve training speed.
 We can also change `steps_per_update` to lower than 1 to update more often than once per step, though this is usually not neccessary.